keylogme/keylogme-zero/README.md

 tennis elbow, carpal tunnel syndrome, etc.

 There are many great ergonomic keyboards , beautiful hardware out there.
-However, what is the layout of keys that best suits you? that does not cause you pain? that makes you more productive?.
+However, what is the layout of keys that best suits you? that does not overload some fingers? that makes you more productive?.

 We all started with QWERTY, then heard of DVORAK, COLEMAK, Workman, Norman, Asset, Capewell-Dvorak, BEAKL, MTGAP, QGMLWB... ?
-There are many layouts but switching to one is not an easy task, you need a lot of practice and patience.
+Many layouts with a specific design criteria in mind but switching to one is not an easy task, you need a lot of practice and patience.

-Here's how:
+How can keylogme help?, here's how:
-* Monitor : See the finger usage on your layout based on your real usage
+* Monitor : See the finger usage on your current layout based on your real usage
 * Analyze : Compare your layout with others, find patterns to avoid or improve, remap shortcuts
 * Adapt : fine tune your layout based on the stats